Cleoing/phase-field-method/README.md

 parameters.txt could be regarded as a guidance for changing parameters

 # Examples
-see Examples for the example data and result for the model
+see timeevolution.png for an example simulation of the model

 # Testing